Genaro-Chris/task02/README.md

 ## Setup

 This API was created using Golang.
 To setup the API on your local machine, ensure you have installed at least the go version specified in the go.mod file.
-Clone the repo and run `go get`.
+Clone the repo and run `go mod tidy`.

 ## Running the API